gamesbook/pyprototypr/docs/card_decks.rst

 by `the Data Command`_); in this case, the number in that column will be used to make that many copies of the card (unless it has a **mask**).

-For the **mask** property to work, it is expected that ther is a column with the label **Race** available in the Deck's dataset (which is created by `the Data Command`_); in this case, any card with data matching the value ``Hobbit`` will be masked (ignored and not drawn).
+For the **mask** property to work, it is expected that there is a column with the label **Race** available in the Deck's dataset (which is created by `the Data Command`_); in this case, any card with data matching the value ``Hobbit`` will be masked (ignored and not drawn).